artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 - GoCardless forms are now pre-filled with address, email, phone numbers if you have collected those details before passing on to GoCardless.
-Thanks to [Vitilgo Society](https://vitiligosociety.org.uk/) for funding this work.
+Thanks to [Vitiligo Society](https://vitiligosociety.org.uk/) for funding this work.

 - Updated GoCardlessPro library to 1.7.0 just to keep up-to-date.